Medicare Enrolled

 Summary

-Dr. Gardner is a mixed practice specialist, with above-average Medicare volume (top 24% in FL), and high industry engagement (speaking/promotional, top 6%), with 18 years of practice experience.
+Dr. Gardner is a mixed practice specialist, with above-average Medicare volume (top 24% in FL), with speaking/promotional industry engagement in the top 6% of FL peers, with 18 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →